rpaladugu1/herokuyesod/README.md

 ### Acknowledgements
-I would like to acknowledge Miëtek Bak for his help in deploying this app and others who contributed to this process in various forms.
+I would like to acknowledge Miëtek Bak for his help in deploying this app and for creating a simple process to deploy haskell apps to heroku and others who contributed to this process in various forms.